Is PayPal A Merchant Account? Here’s The Difference Between PayPal & Merchant Accounts

-Whether you’re launching a new business or you’ve decided to have your cash-only establishment begin accepting credit cards, you need to consider your payment processor.
-There’s a broad array of options out there to choose from, but your shortlist will probably include some sort of merchant account and that ubiquitous juggernaut of 21st-century commerce, PayPal (check out our PayPal review for a thorough rundown).
+Whether you’re launching a new business or you’ve decided to start accepting credit cards at your cash-only establishment, you need to consider your payment processor.
+There’s a broad array of options out there to choose from, but your shortlist will probably include some sort of merchant account and that ubiquitous juggernaut of 21st-century commerce, PayPal.

 But wait.. aren’t they pretty much the same thing?
 Isn’t PayPal just another merchant account provider?

 In fact, no, it is not!
 With this PayPal vs merchant account article, we’re going to explain the key differences between the two.